Kilombero District

 Kilombero District is a district in Morogoro Region, south-western Tanzania.

 The district is situated in a vast floodplain, between the Kilombero River in the south-east and the Udzungwa-Mountains in the north-west.
 On the other side of the Kilombero River, in the south-east, the floodplain is part of Ulanga District.
+The district shares a portion of Udzungwa Mountains National Park with Kilolo District of Iringa.